sriram-nappa/Vehicle-Physics----Experiment-with-Unreal-Engine/README.md

 1) Have latest Unreal Engine software installed on your machine.

-2) Open the project folder in unity.
+2) Open the project folder in Unreal engine.

 3) Simulate the game main file.